jjpaulo2/fastrpa/docs/elements/index.md

 # Elements

+!!! info "FastRPA is xpath-oriented!"

-> FastRPA is totally based on **xpath locations**.
+    FastRPA is totally based on **xpath locations**.
 It means that does not exists any way, but xpath, to access elements from the web pages.
 This is a important concept that guarants the consistence on framework's code base.

->
-> If you want to obtain elements using another identifier, just write an xpath that wraps that identifier.
+    If you want to obtain elements using another identifier, just write an xpath that wraps that identifier.
 For example, if you want to get a div with an id `my_div`, just use the xpath `//*[@id="my_div"]`.
 You can use a site like [xpather.com](http://xpather.com/) to help you building your xpaths.

 ## Get elements from the page